\'Etale d\'evissage, descent and pushouts of stacks

 \end{section}

 \begin{section}{Stacks with quasi-finite diagonals} In this section we show that every stack with quasi-finite diagonal has a locally quasi-finite flat presentation.
-The main purpose of this result is to show that the quasi-finite flat devissage, Theorem~\pref{T:qff-devissage}, can indeed be applied to a presentation of a stack with quasi-finite and locally separated diagonal as mentioned in Remark~\pref{R:qff-devissage-of-qf-stack}.
+The main purpose of this result is to show that the quasi-finite flat \devissage{}, Theorem~\pref{T:qff-devissage}, can indeed be applied to a presentation of a stack with quasi-finite and locally separated diagonal as mentioned in Remark~\pref{R:qff-devissage-of-qf-stack}.
 We also combine this result with Theorem~\pref{T:qff:finite} and deduce that stacks with quasi-finite diagonals admit finite flat presentations \etale{}-locally.

 \begin{theorem}[Quasi-finite presentations] Let $X$ be an algebraic stack with quasi-finite diagonal.
 Then there is a locally quasi-finite flat presentation $U\to X$ with $U$ a scheme. \end{theorem} \begin{proof} It is enough to construct for every point $\xi\in |X|$ a locally quasi-finite flat morphism $\map{p}{U}{X}$ locally of finite presentation with $U$ a scheme such that $\xi\in p(U)$.
-Choose an immersion $Z\inj X$ as in Theorem~\pref{T:algebraicity-of-points} so that $\xi\in|Z|$ and $Z$ is an fppf gerbe over a scheme $\underline{Z}$.
+Choose an immersion $Z\inj X$ as in Theorem~\pref{T:algebraicity-of-points} so that $\xi\in|Z|$, $I_Z\to Z$ is flat and locally of finite presentation and $Z$ is an fppf gerbe over a scheme $\underline{Z}$.
 The diagonal of $Z\to \underline{Z}$ is quasi-finite, flat and locally of finite presentation.
 This follows from the diagram

 since the diagonal is covering in the fppf topology.